LEARNAcademy/syllabus/ruby/classes_objects.md

 # Ruby Classes and Objects

-## Overview
+#### Overview
-- In Ruby, everything belongs to a class.
+In Ruby, everything belongs to a class.
 We can also create custom classes that hold data and behavior.

-## Learning Objectives
+#### Learning Objectives
+- can define instance variables
+- can define getter methods and setter methods
+- can define the initialize method
+- can define what action the `.class` method performs
-- Using the correct syntax to create a class and an instance of the class (object)
+- can demonstrate the syntax to write a custom class
+- can define attr_accessor
-- Identifying the purpose of the initialize method
+- can explain how to create a new object that requires arguments in the initialize method

-- Identifying the difference between the *getter* and *setter* methods
+#### Vocabulary
-- Creating instance variables with correct syntax and referencing the variable's value correctly
+- instance variables

-## Vocabulary
-- Instance variables
+- getter methods
-- Getter and setter methods
+- setter methods
-- `initialize` method
+- initialize method

-## Set Up
+#### Process
+- `cd` into the appropriate folder or repository
-- Create a file with the extension `.rb`
+- `touch` a file with no spaces and `.rb` extension, `ruby-classes.rb`
+- Open the folder in a text editor
+- Code!
+- `$ ruby ruby-classes.rb`

+#### Troubleshooting Tips
-- In terminal run `ruby` followed by the file name
+- In `irb` run the name of a Ruby class with `.methods` to see all the methods available to that class, e.g.) `String.methods`

-## Ruby Classes
+### Ruby Classes
 In Ruby, all values are objects and all objects belong to a class.
 The class defines what data and behavior exist in the object.

 Note that this class concept is not (directly) related to JavaScript's class.
 A Ruby class is most similar in JavaScript to a prototype, but Ruby classes are a bit different.